Tony Strickland: 2014 congressional election

+Campaign finance penalties

-In December 1999, Tony Strickland was sued by the secretary of state over failure to report $116,140 in late contributions, a violation of the Political Reform Act of 1974.
-It resulted in a fine of $6,000.
+In December 1999, the California Secretary of State sued Strickland for failing to report $116,140 in late contributions, in violation of the California Political Reform Act of 1974.
+He was fined $6,000.

-In April 2010 the California Fair Political Practices Commission decided that Tony Strickland and Strickland for State Senate, a member of the California State Senate, and his candidate-controlled committee sent out a mass mailing without the name of the committee on the outside of the mailing.
+In April 2010, the California Fair Political Practices Commission (FPPC) decided that Strickland and Strickland for State Senate, a member of the California State Senate, and his candidate-controlled committee sent out a mass mailing without the name of the committee on the outside of the mailing.
 The Commission levied a $3,000 fine.